-As the large Baby Boomer population ages, the need to diagnose medical conditions—such as blood clots and heart disease—will likely increase.
+Employment of diagnostic medical sonographers is projected to grow 23 percent from 2016 to 2026, much faster than the average for all occupations.
+As the large baby-boom population ages, the need to diagnose medical conditions—such as blood clots and heart disease—will likely increase.
 Imaging technology is a tool used in making these diagnoses.

 Diagnostic Medical Sonographers (also called Ultrasound Technicians) operate special imaging equipment to create images or conduct tests.
 The images and test results help physicians assess and diagnose medical conditions.
 Some technologists assist physicians and surgeons during surgical procedures.

 Diagnostic Medical Sonographers routinely perform a variety of important tasks, including: